 Survey instruments have been used to measure generic as well as specific trust.
 Most surveys measure generic trust with a single question: “Generally speaking, would you say that most people can be trusted or that you can’t be too careful in dealing with people?”.
 This question appears, for example, in the World Values Survey, the General Social Survey as well as the European Social Survey (Alesina & La Ferrara, 2002; Knack & Keefer, 1997).

 To conceptualise trust in specific domains, survey instruments have been developed to measure specific trust, for example, between business partners (Zaheer, McEvily, & Perrone, 1998) or in close inter-personal relationships (Larzelere & Huston, 1980).
 Several instruments have been developed to measure patient trust in providers.
 The most commonly used in the health literature is the Trust in Physician Scale (TiPS) (Anderson & Dedrick, 1990).
+This tool has been found to have high internal consistency and reliability (Freburger, Callahan, Currey, & Anderson, 2003; Thom, Ribisl, Stewart, & Luke, 1999).
 The TiPS consists of a list of eleven statements such as “My provider is usually considerate of my needs and puts them first” or “I trust my provider's judgement about my medical care”, which patients score using five-point Likert scale (for a full list, see online Appendix 1).

 Measuring trust with economic experiments